Potter Stewart U.S. Courthouse

 Cincinnati, OH 45202

-In the most recent (2010) GSA Tenant Satisfaction Survey, 90% of respondents were "more than satisfied" (four or higher on a five-point scale) with the building and GSA services.
+In the most recent (2013) GSA Tenant Satisfaction Survey, 74% of respondents indicated they were more than satisfied (four or higher on a five-point scale) with the building and GSA services.

 Property Managers: DeShea Overman, Eloise Hirschauer, and David Zeeb